We are experiencing severe delays due to power outages - thank you for your patience

 To help our customers navigate their way around some of these ingredients, we have created a list below, showing some of the main culprits and to explain why they are not good for your skin.

-Please also consider all the potentially harmful ingredients used in hair products.
+Please also consider all the potentially harmful ingredients especially used in hair products.
 You can read more about these on our natural hair care page.

 Mineral Oil